ajmarroquin/blackpug-activity-scraper/readme.md

 You'll be prompeted to paste in your event URL like: https://scoutingevent.com/640-CAD25# (we will strip the # or you can paste without it)

 ### 6️⃣ Manually Log in and Select Unit
-* A Chrome window will open.
+* A Chrome for testing window will open.
-* Log in to your Black Pug account if needed.
+* Log in to your Black Pug account.
 * Click your user menu in the top right corner.
 * Select your Pack/Troop (e.g. BA Pack ### F) to access your roster.
 * Close the dropdown.